Talwiinder: Music career

+In August 2024, he released the song "Tu" with T-Series, which featured Bollywood actors Jackie Shroff and Neelam Kothari in its music video.
+In the same month, he was featured on "High On Me", the third track from Yo Yo Honey Singh's album Glory.

 On 4 October 2024, Talwiinder released his debut album, Misfit, which consists of 13 songs and features from various artists.
 The album was released by Mass Appeal India, a subsidiary of Mass Appeal Records founded by the American rapper Nas.